Probing the $CP$ nature of the top-Higgs Yukawa coupling in $t\bar{t}H$ and $tH$ events with $H \to b\bar{b}$ decays using the ATLAS detector at the LHC: Introduction

 The Standard Model (SM) predicts the Higgs boson to be a scalar particle with quantum numbers $J^{CP} = 0^{++}$.
-Considering the possibility of beyond the Standard Model (BSM) couplings, a \(CP\)-odd component of the vector-boson couplings to the Higgs boson is naturally suppressed by the scale at which new physics would become relevant.
+Considering the possibility of beyond the Standard Model (BSM) couplings, a \(CP\)-odd component of the vector-boson couplings to the Higgs boson is naturally suppressed by the scale at which new physics would become relevant~\cite{BUCHMULLER1986621,Hankele_2006}.
 This suppression does not happen for Yukawa couplings, where \(CP\)-odd Higgs--fermion couplings may be significant already at tree level~\cite{Fontes:2015}.
-Experimentally, pure \(CP\)-odd couplings of the Higgs boson to vector bosons have been ruled out~\cite{HIGG-2013-06, HIGG-2018-14, HIGG-2016-21, HIGG-2016-22, CMS-HIG-14-035, CMS-HIG-17-011, CMS-HIG-18-002}.
-Analyses of \ttH~events with $H\rightarrow \gamma \gamma$ decays~\cite{HIGG-2019-01,CMS-HIG-19-013} have also excluded pure \(CP\)-odd top--Higgs couplings at more than a $3~\sigma$ significance.
+One of the first ATLAS and CMS measurements have excluded the pure $J^{P} = 0^{-}$ hypothesis by more than 95\% CL using $H\rightarrow \gamma \gamma$, $H\rightarrow ZZ^*$ and $H\rightarrow WW^*$ decays~\cite{HIGG-2013-01,CMS-HIG-12-041}.
+Dedicated searches for $CP$-mixed couplings between the Higgs boson and vector bosons set stringent limits on the $CP$-odd components~\cite{HIGG-2013-06,HIGG-2018-14,HIGG-2016-21,HIGG-2016-22,CMS-HIG-14-035,CMS-HIG-17-011,CMS-HIG-18-002,CMS-HIG-20-007,HIGG-2018-30}.
+Analyses of \ttH~events with $H\rightarrow \gamma \gamma$ decays~\cite{HIGG-2019-01,CMS-HIG-19-013} and in the multilepton final state~\cite{CMS-HIG-21-006} have also excluded pure \(CP\)-odd top--Higgs couplings at more than a $3~\sigma$ significance.
 But mixing of \(CP\)-odd and \(CP\)-even states has not been ruled out and is worth investigating.
-The observation of a non-zero \(CP\)-odd coupling component would in fact signal the existence of physics beyond the SM, and open up the possibility of \(CP\)-violation in the Higgs sector~\cite{Gunion:1996xu,Ellis:2014hw,He:2015gu,Boudjema:2015nda}.
+The observation of a non-zero \(CP\)-odd coupling component would in fact signal the existence of BSM physics, and open up the possibility of \(CP\)-violation in the Higgs sector~\cite{Gunion:1996xu,Ellis:2014hw,He:2015gu,Boudjema:2015nda}.
 Such a new source of \(CP\) violation could play a fundamental role in explaining the matter--antimatter asymmetry of the universe.
-Events targeted in this analysis are sensitive to the top--Higgs coupling at the tree-level.
+This analysis targets \ttH\ and \tH\ events, which are sensitive to the top--Higgs coupling including any potential $CP$-mixing at the tree-level.
 This avoids the need for assumptions about the influence of BSM effects which may be present in other, more indirect measurements~\cite{Demartin:2014fia,Bahl:2020, Goncalves:2021}.
 In particular, current limits on electron and neutron electrical dipole moments place indirect model-dependent constraints on a possible pseudoscalar component of the top-quark Yukawa coupling~\cite{Brod:2013edm,acme:2018edm,nEDM2020edm}.

 The top--Higgs interaction can be extended beyond the SM as~\cite{Demartin:2014fia}: